cnerg/cnerg.github.com/source/people/intern-2012-cyclus.rst

 for the simulation of advanced nuclear fuel cycles, Cyclus (cyclus.github.com).
-The core infrastructure of this effort combines concepts from operations research, computer science and nuclear engineering to provide a flexible basis for studying the tecehnical and socioeconomic impacts of different nuclear fuel cycle choices.
+The core infrastructure of this effort combines concepts from operations research, computer science and nuclear engineering to provide a flexible basis for studying the technical and socioeconomic impacts of different nuclear fuel cycle choices.

 CNERG is seeking a qualified individual to assist in the development